 The time needed to complete and file Form 945 will vary depending on individual circumstances.
 The estimated average time is: Recordkeeping, 5 hr., 58 min.; Learning about the law or the form, 24 min.; and Preparing and sending the form to the IRS, 30 min.
 If you have comments concerning the accuracy of these time estimates or suggestions for making Form 945 simpler, we would be happy to hear from you.
-You can send us comments from www.irs.gov/formspubs.
-Click on More Information and then click on Give us feedback.
+You can send us comments from IRS.gov/FormComments.
 Or you can send your comments to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Don't send Form 945 to this address.
 Instead, see Where To File, earlier.